Hospitality industry in the United Kingdom: McDonald's

 McDonald's arrived in the UK on Powis Street in Woolwich on 1 October 1974, the 3,000th restaurant in the company's history; in December 1971 a McDonald's had opened in Obergiesing in southern Germany.
 Fred L. Turner attended the opening.
 Seven other restaurants followed in London, from January 1975 with Golders Green, Baker Street and Finchley Road.
 A cheeseburger was 21p, and a Big Mac 45p; the Big Mac had been introduced in 1968.
 The restaurant was not, apparently, well-visited, so the company chose to heavily-advertise its products at less-discerning children.

+The first restaurant in Wales opened in December 1984, in Cardiff; the first in Scotland was in November 1987 on Reform Street in Dundee, with another in Inverness opening soon after; the first in Edinburgh opened in August 1988, with two in Glasgow at the same time; the first in Northern Ireland opened on October 14 1991, at Bradbury Place in Belfast, being the 400th McDonald's restaurant in the UK, with over 8,000 customers on the first day, and the restaurant did not have enough Big Macs; Linden Foods of Dungannon supplied the burgers.

+It opened its first site at a British hospital on December 14 1992, at Guy's Hospital, a 115-seat restaurant, costing £750,000.

 In 1990 meat products were made in Milton Keynes, built in 1980, and Scunthorpe, built in 1989, with fruit pies made in the north of Huntingdon and doughnuts in Orton Southgate, owned by OSI Group, and salads made on the former RAF Methwold in south-west Norfolk (closed in 2006), and chicken products made by Avara Foods (run with Faccenda Foods) in Hereford.

 McDonald's opened in France in 1972, being their most profitable operation outside of the US, where customers spend more per head than anywhere else, in large groups, often eating dessert, and 70% eat in, than take out, with over 1,400 branches.